FENECON Home 6, 10 & 15 assembly and operating instructions

 12.1.
 Connection of a heat pump via "SG-Ready"

-The integration of an "SG-ready" (smart grid-ready) heat pump is an advanced form of sector coupling of electricity and heat — often also referred to as a "power-to-heat" application.
-The control system ensures that the heat pump slightly overheats the thermal storage tank at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.
+The integration of an "SG-Ready" (smart grid-ready) heat pump is an advanced form of sector coupling of electricity and heat - often also referred to as a "power-to-heat" application.
+The control system ensures that the heat pump slightly overheats the thermal energy storage at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.

 ![]() |